CliMA/CalibrateEmulateSample.jl/README.md

 cd CalibrateEmulateSample.jl
 ```

-Install all the project dependencies.
-Given that CES depends on python packages it is easiest to set the project to use it's own conda environment
+Install all the project dependencies (see the documentation for specific details).
+Given that CES depends on python packages it is easiest to set the project to use its own conda environment

 ## Building CES Documentation